 Bachelor of Science in Forestry

 The interdisciplinary Forestry program combines biological, physical, and social sciences with technology to advance your understanding of sustainable forest management.
 Among other areas, you’ll develop your knowledge in topics spanning forest planning and management to the operational aspects of extracting timber.
-You can choose from two majors – Forest Resources Management or Forest Operations – which are both accredited by the Canadian Forestry Accreditation Board.

 “I decided to go into Forest Resources Management at UBC because I love being in the forest.
 I am extremely passionate about protecting our natural resources and managing them properly.
 It has given me the opportunity to learn to manage B.C. forests in a sustainable manner.
 The field schools provide a safe outdoor learning environment that allows students to apply their skills prior to working in the industry.”